msb2kml/Msb2And/README.md

 It is able to use this data to compute and display secondary parameters.
-Among theses capabilities there is the possibility to compute the geographic position of the plane from the telemetry data sent by the GPS module.
+Among theses capabilities there is the possibility to compute the geographic position of the plane from the telemetry data sent by the GPS module and to display it on a map.
 This application is probably more useful to a coach than directly to the pilot.